SianJade/PlantPal/README.md

 ### Existing Features

 - The site allows users to search for plants via latin name, common name, order, family, genus, preferred lighting conditions, preferred soil type, watering frequency, and whether the plant is a house plant or an outdoor plant using the search bar and then returns a list of seacrch results which match their search bar input; from here the users can access the page of any plant listed in the search results.
+The site also allows users to browse plants by a broader genus name and then allows the user to view all plant species within the selected genus.

-- The site also allows users to browse plants by genus name and then allows the user to view all plant species within the selected genus.
+- In order for users to be able to what a plant looks like before they click the `view plant` button, each indvidual plant is displayed via the use of Bootstrap cards - this allows for a thumbnail image of the plant to be shown along with its latin and common names.
+This visual aid allows users who may be looking through plants based on their appearance to view a plant image without having to view all of its details, then if this plant interests them/is what tey are looking for, they can click `view plant` for further information.

 - Users are able to submit details of new plants to the database via the 'Add a Plant' page, including details such as the plant's Latin name, common name, genus, preferred ligthting conditions and watering frequency, as well as an image of the plant in order to provide the visual context of the plant's appearance for other users.